Sreekar2610/SAC-statistical-analysis-and-computing/README.md

-# SAC-statistical-analysis-and-computing
-##by dr.praveen kumar
+# SAC :statistical analysis and computing